 Entering Ph.D. students will be subject to a Preliminary Candidacy Evaluation (PCE) for this degree program.
 The evaluation will be conducted by the end of the first year of enrollment and will be based on a review of the academic performance up to the time of evaluation, including performance in coursework, research progress, and other relevant information.

 Students are responsible for working with their advisors in order to ensure that their PCE is conducted in a timely fashion.
-A panel of three MSNE faculty members selected by the adviser.
+A panel of three MSNE faculty members selected by the advisor.
 Once the preliminary evaluation is completed, the reviewed material will be made available to the students.
 Students not progressing sufficiently within the first year will be dismissed from the program.

 Oral Qualifying Examination

 By the end of the third year of enrollment in the graduate program in MSNE, the student must pass an oral qualifying examination.
 The purpose of this examination is to determine whether the student is qualified to conduct independent research at the technical level required for the Ph.D. thesis.
 The student’s grasp of fundamental concepts in his/her field and related fields of interest will be examined.
 A committee consisting of 3 faculty members (advisor, MSNE faculty, and non-MSNE faculty member within the university) will administer the examination.
 The result of this examination will be the principal factor in the department’s decision as to the student’s admission to candidacy for the Ph.D. program.
 Should the student fail in this examination, he/she may be allowed to repeat it once only with the recommendation of the examining committee.